 Use these tips to build a strong grateful patient program:

-• Identify potential grateful patient participants using prospect research.
-Use your donor personas to identify potential grateful patient donors within your CRM.
+- Identify potential grateful patient participants using prospect research.
+Use your donor segments to identify potential grateful patient donors within your CRM.
 Search for audience members with a history of positive interactions with your organization and a greater giving capacity.

-• Build trust between fundraisers and physicians.
-Doctors, nurses, and other healthcare professionals play an essential role in creating positive patient experiences.
-Fostering trust and mutual goals between fundraisers and healthcare professionals can make it easier to identify potential grateful patient donors.
+- Build trust between fundraisers and physicians.
+Doctors, nurses, and other healthcare professionals are essential in creating positive patient experiences.
+Fostering trust and mutual goals between fundraisers and healthcare professionals can make identifying potential grateful patient donors easier.
 Build this trust by giving doctors insight into how the grateful patient identification process works and how the development team is committed to keeping patient information secure every step of the way.

-• Get to know prospective donors’ giving motivations.
+- Get to know prospective donors’ giving motivations.
 Understand which aspects of your organization appeal to prospective donors the most.
-Do they have a particularly strong relationship with one of your physicians?
-Did they spend a lot of time in your children’s wing as a teen?
+Do they have a powerful relationship with one of your physicians?
+Did they spend much time in your children’s wing as a teen?
 Offer giving opportunities that resonate with their passions and interests.

-• Create a personalized stewardship strategy for each prospect.
+- Create a personalized stewardship strategy for each prospect.
 Reach out using their preferred communication channels.
-Come up with a suggested giving amount that is commensurate with the prospect’s giving capacity and their relationship with your organization.
+Develop a suggested giving amount that is commensurate with the prospect’s giving capacity and relationship with your organization.

 By creating a positive giving experience for patient donors, you can inspire them to become ambassadors for your organization and share their connection to your cause with their family and friends.
 They may also inspire other patients to give, helping your organization foster a reliable revenue stream that’s fully supporter-powered.